'Dare to Think Differently' Book Cover

 Hardcover ISBN: 9781503644298

-Professor Gerald Zaltman's pioneering research methods for understanding the unconscious desires of customers are used by companies around the world.
-Dare to Think Differently uses the same groundbreaking methods to explain the deep and innovative thinking used by highly successful executives.
+Gerald Zaltman's pioneering research methods for understanding the unconscious desires of customers are used by companies around the world.
+Dare to Think Differently draws on the same groundbreaking methods to explain the deep and innovative thinking used by highly successful executives.

-Multiple forces, not just a brain, collaborate to produce a mind, and much of our creativity is locked in our unconscious.
+Reflecting emerging viewpoints in neuroscience, Zaltman contends that multiple forces, not just a brain, collaborate to produce a mind.
 Highly effective decision-makers are able and willing to go beyond their conscious thinking and surface powerful, creative, unconscious thoughts and feelings.
 They candidly ask whether what they feel they "know" is actually warranted, opening their minds to new alternatives.

 Gerald Zaltman is an emeritus professor at the Harvard Business School, and a former member of the Executive Committee of Harvard University's Mind, Brain, and Behavior Interfaculty Initiative.
 Zaltman pioneered the use of tools and insights from cognitive neuroscience, art therapy, and linguistics to understand subconscious customer thoughts and feelings.